-My overall research goal is to design efficient tools that identify and analyze potential advantages and pitfalls in emergent computing technologies such as quantum computers.
+My overall research goal is to design efficient software tools to identify and analyze advantages and pitfalls in emergent computing technologies such as quantum computers.
 In order to better engineer such devices, it is important to obtain simulation-based studies that help understand exactly how they work and what their computational limitations are.
 As part of my PhD research, I have designed new data structures and algorithms that facilitate simulation of broader classes of quantum circuits that are beyond the capabilities of current state-of-the-art simulators.
 In contrast to other simulation techniques, which are hard to parallelize, my technique is inherently parallel and thus can take advantage of highly-efficient distributed computing frameworks.
 Additional research interests include: computational geometry, bioinformatics and business analytics.

 H. J. García and I. L. Markov, Simulation of Quantum Circuits via Stabilizer Frames, IEEE Transactions on Computers, vol. 64, no. 8, 2015.

 H. J. García, Hybrid Techniques for Simulating Quantum Circuits using the Heisenberg Representation, PhD Dissertation, The University of Michigan, 2014.

 H. J. García, I. L. Markov and A. W. Cross, On the Geometry of Stabilizer States, Quantum Information and Computation (QIC), vol. 14, no. 7–8, pp. 683–720, 2014.